-MENTAL HEALTH Associate in Applied Science Degree, Certificate
+MENTAL HEALTH Associate in Applied Science Degree, Certificate DESCRIPTION EDU

-The Associate in Applied Science degree in Mental Health will prepare students for entry-level and above positions in areas of substance abuse, mental health rehabilitation, developmental disability services, and gerontology.
+The Associate in Applied Science degree in Mental Health will prepare students for entry-level and above positions in mental health rehabilitation, and developmental disability services.
 The Certificate will allow students to focus their efforts on obtaining the state certificate while keeping the option for continuing on open.